Coulbe/Coulbe/README.md

 At **Notfall Engineers**, I work on projects that push the boundaries of technology to make building maintenance faster, safer, and more efficient.
 Here’s how my expertise aligns with our mission:

 🔹 **Data-Driven Decision Making**: I help power **predictive maintenance** and **AI-based task-matching** systems.
-These intelligent solutions leverage data science to anticipate and resolve maintenance issues before they become critical, ensuring reliability and prompt service.
+These intelligent solutions leverage data science to anticipate and resolve buildings maintenance issues before they become critical, ensuring reliability and prompt service.

 🔹 **Scalable Data Engineering**: Through **cloud-based architectures**, I’m building scalable data workflows that provide secure and fast data access for real-time maintenance tasks tracking and management.
 This allows our platform to support growing user demands while maintaining high standards for performance and security.